 1-Sentence-Summary: Accounting Made Simple is your guide to learning the fundamental charts, equations, and concepts of managing a business’s financial statements.

 Favorite quote from the author:

 Nearly a year ago I lost my job.
 I didn’t want to go back to working for someone else, so I began the process of starting a company.
-Two, actually.
 Part of the work I had to do was get an accountant.
 Luckily I’ve got a friend nearby that is one, so setting up my books was the easy part.

 I’ve since come to find out that, although confusing sometimes, accounting is a powerful tool to check the health of your business and many other things.
 And this is what we get in Mike Pipers Accounting Made Simple: Accounting Explained in 100 Pages or Less.
 After this, you’ll be far wiser about what the money in your business is doing and how to be smarter with it.

 Here are the 3 best lessons for making accounting easier to figure out:

 - Accounting uses assets, liabilities, and owner’s equity to see where a company is financially, prepare for taxes, and find ways to improve.

 - If you want to know how economically healthy your firm is, calculate ratios like liquidity and current ratios.

 - The double-entry system is the golden standard for best practices, and understanding it will help you grasp the big-picture of accounting.